vuestorefront/vue-storefront/docs/guide/upgrade-notes/README.md

 Cart optimization was earlier disabled automatically if entity optimization was disabled.
 Now they can be used independently from each other.
 If you don't want to use cart optimization, make sure that the `entities.optimizeShoppingCart` configuration entry is disabled explicitly.

 **deprecated actions and helpers**
-Product module has been refactored, but we want to keep compatibility so all of them will stay in 1.12 and will be removed in 1.13.

-deprecated actions:
-product/reset
-product/setupBreadcrumbs
+Product module has been refactored, here is list of actions that are not used anymore and you can remove them to reduce bundle. deprecated actions: product/reset product/setupBreadcrumbs